-through these tough and uncertain times and help them when everything settles down - and it will.
-Homebound prospects still need to stay informed and still need education along with opportunities for engagement that AMHCA provides.
 It will be incredibly important and essential that membership acquisition, renewal, and reinstatement programs go uninterrupted.
 In fact, special emphasis will be on ensuring our prospects (and current members) recognize that AMHCA is the go-to-source for information in the field.
 And we will not forget to look at our non-dues revenue selling opportunities.
-We will make an effort to promote non-dues revenue generators such as certification programs, store merchandise, and onassociations.

-period and beyond.
+We will make an effort to promote non-dues revenue generators such as certification programs, store merchandise, and online education offerings.
+Running "Spring Special" discounts and premiums will help drive traffic to our site.
+We will do everything we can to engage prospects so when their budgets allow, they will remember period and beyond.